 Fortunately, none of these unfortunate scenarios need to happen if you take daily care of your data.
-Implementing a structured, mutliple-location backup system isn't difficult.
-And a few hours spent setting it up can save you days or months in the long run, when you neatly sidestep having to recover – or recreate – your lost work.
-Quite apart from the practical benefits of a back-up routine, putting one in place now will save you the heartache of losing your digital memories later.
+Implementing a structured, multi-location backup system isn't difficult - there's also plenty of excellent backup software in the wild to help.
+And, a few hours spent setting it up can save you days or months in the long run when you neatly sidestep having to recover – or recreate – your lost work.
+Apart from the practical benefits of a backup routine, putting one in place now will save you the heartache of losing your digital memories later.

-Even the simplest setup needs to ensure two sets of data are kept far apart – at least in different parts of your house, but if you can, preferably in different buildings.
-You should also make a point of building back-up points into your weekly routine.
-Ideally you should back up every day, but this isn't always practical and it's easy to forget.
+Even the most straightforward setup needs to ensure two sets of data are kept far apart – at least in different parts of your house, but if you can, preferably in separate buildings.
+You should also make a point of building backup points into your weekly routine.
+Ideally, you should back up every day, but this isn't always practical, and it's easy to forget.

-Add an event to the OS X Calendar or Reminders apps to pop up an alert at least once a week, prompting you to back things up manually.
+Add an event to the Calendar or Reminders apps to pop up an alert at least once a week, prompting you to back things up manually.
 You don't need any specific software to create a backup.
-You can simply connect an external drive or use the SD slot in the iMac or MacBook Pro to attach a removable storage device and drag across the folders you want to secure, using Finder.
+Using Finder, you can connect an external drive or an SD card and drag across the folders you want to secure.

 If you have space, copy across your whole User folder.
-But if not then at least copy your Documents, Desktop and media folders.
+If not, at least copy your Documents, Desktop, and media folders.
 It's good practice to have more than one destination media and to rotate between them.
-So, if you can afford two or three inexpensive external drives label them so you can tell them apart and use them in sequence so you aren't ever wiping out your only backup each week when you create a new one.
+So, if you can afford two or three inexpensive external drives, label them so you can tell them apart - or you could supplement them with cloud backup.
+Also, use them in sequence, so you aren't ever wiping out your only backup each week when you create a new one.